feathers-plus/feathers-offline-log/README.md

 The options depend on the storage handler.
     - `browserStorage` - See options for
     [localforage](http://localforage.github.io/localForage/)
+        - `name` (optional, string, default 'offline') - Namespace for storage.
+        Typically the app name.
+        - `collection` (optional, string, default 'log') - Namespace within `name`.
+        Typically the name of the collection or table name.
 - **cache.add(str)** - Add `str` to the logs.
 - **cache.addObj(obj)** - Stringifyy `obj` and add it to the logs.
 - **cache.getOldestChunk()** - Returns the oldest chunk of logs.